- Home

 According to experts, humans are naturally wired to fear change on some level.

 This fear is deep-rooted in basic survival instincts.
 For our ancient ancestors, everyday decisions, such as exploring new areas for food and resources, came with life-threatening risks.
 This resulted in a natural tendency to prioritise safety and familiarity to avoid danger.
-While nowadays the risks associated with change are rarely life-threatening, our brains still respond with caution to unfamiliar circumstances.
+Nowadays, the risks associated with change are rarely life-threatening, but our brains still respond with caution to unfamiliar circumstances.

-Interestingly, you may have noticed that a fear of change can be triggered by positive, negative, planned, or unplanned change.
-For example, you may feel the same level of fear over a change you actively pursued, such as a new job, as over an unexpected change, such as the breakdown of a relationship.
+Interestingly, you may have noticed that this fear can be triggered by positive, negative, planned, or unplanned change.
+For example, you may feel the same level of fear towards a change you actively pursued, such as a new job, compared to an unexpected one, such as the breakdown of a relationship.

-That said, while we’ll all experience uncertainty around change from time to time, sometimes, a fear of change can become so intense that it develops into a phobia – called metathesiophobia.
+That said, while we’ll all experience uncertainty around change from time to time, sometimes, a fear of it can become so intense that it develops into a phobia – called metathesiophobia.

 As registered psychologist Rod Mitchell explains, “Fear of change is our brain’s natural way of reacting to new and unfamiliar situations.
 This fear comes from not knowing what to expect and worrying about our ability to cope with the outcome.
 It’s a basic survival instinct that helps keep us safe by sticking to what we know.